 - Complex join paths would make it difficult for people to query the new metric accurately

-*(typically it will be added to an existing table as well but it will be queried from the View)
+*Typically it will be added to an existing table as well but it will be queried from the View

-Backfill data whenever we can determine what the values should be.
+It is advisable to backfill data whenever we can determine what the values should be.

 Deprecate Old Metrics

 Why Do Old Metrics Matter?

 Metrics may become inaccurate or no longer worth analyzing.
 We want to prevent that data from being queried so others do not come to false conclusions.